starwolves/space/README.md

 You can see gameplay videos of Space Frontiers on [YouTube, subscribe](https://www.youtube.com/channel/UC6D7lcx9eL_ChA7HzzvhLtA)!

 ### Features (All Moddable & Modular)
+* Decentralized gameplay, each community can host their own servers. 👑
 * Parallelized ECS (Entity Component System) architecture. 📡
 * Pure Rust.
 No garbage collection & high parallel game logic execution speeds. 🌟
 * Data-oriented, everything is its own entity with components within a thread-safe and strictly compiled environment.
 It is easy to add and remove entities, systems, components, map cells and more simply by managing [plugins](https://bevyengine.org/learn/book/getting-started/plugins/) that will get compiled with the project. 🔭